 High mean water content was found in Conson and Ivan at low levels and closer to the center of the hurricanes.
 In Catarina there was less water and was more concentrated between 30 and 90 km from the center.
-The mean ice content in Catarina was of the order of 0.05 g kg-1, while in Conson it was 0.06
+The mean ice content in Catarina was of the order of 0.05 g kg^{-1} , while in Conson it was 0.06 g kg^{-1} and in Ivan 0.08 g kg^{-1} .
+Conson and Ivan cyclones recorded water content values of up to 0.3 g kg^{-1} in areas located above the melting layer, while Catarina had maximum value no greater than 0.15 g kg^{-1} in the same region.
+That is, Catarina had only half the amount of water observed in the Northern Hemisphere hurricanes.

 Due the differences between geographical location and dynamical origins, each hurricane had its own hydrometeor and heating profile.
-Conson and Ivan were very similar both in origins as in evolution, even considering the great distance between them.
+Conson and Ivan were very similar both in origin and evolution, even considering the great distance between them.
 So, similarities between hydrometeor and heating profiles were expected.
-The Catarina was atypical, originating from an extratropical disturb whose the amount of water and ice content (almost an order of magnitude (Heymsfield, 2003)) is lesser than a tropical system.
-Errors in the water and ice contents related to a simple correlation between reflectivity and hydrometeor (Table 2) can't be avoid but may be still useful if was considered the large variability of the parameters involved in a DSD relationship (Viltard et al, 2000) and the impossibility to decide which one is more correct between these relations (Straka et al, 2000).
-How was already demonstrated in others studies, usually the heating profiles are very sensitive to classification between convective and stratiforme (Lang et al, 2003) and the temperature (Liu and Fu, 2001).
+The Catarina was atypical, originating from an extratropical disturbance with less water and ice content (almost an order of magnitude (Heymsfield, 2003)) than a tropical system.
+Errors in the water and ice contents related to a simple correlation between reflectivity and hydrometeor (Table 2) can not be avoided but may be still useful considering the large variability of the parameters involved in a DSD relationship (Viltard et al, 2000) and the impossibility to decide the best relationships (Straka et al. 2000).
+As in other studies, usually the heating profiles are very sensitive to the classification between convective and stratiforme (Lang et al. 2003) and the temperature (Liu and Fu 2001).